Send the link below via email or IMCopy

 Day In The Life of An Occupational Therapist

-May see 6-8 patients a day and each patient is treated individually based on their own personal goals and needs.
-Patients can be treated in clinics or receive at-home care.
+May see 6-10 patients a day and each patient is treated individually based on their own personal goals and needs.
+Patients can be treated in hospitals, clinics, at home, or at school.

-In between seeing patients a therapist will have administrative duties involving making phone calls, charting, and participating in staff/business meetings
+In between seeing patients a therapist will have administrative duties involving making phone calls, charting (writing notes about each patient), and participating in staff/business meetings

 Characteristics of Clients Include: